 Proceedings reports that were produced were “Science-based Improvements of Rural/Subsistence Agriculture” (2007) and “Local and Economic Development in Small Towns, Housing Delivery and Impact on the Environment” (2009).

 Regular meetings of the committee ceased from 2008, but in late-2014, the committee was revitalised and renamed the Committee on Science for the Reduction of Poverty and Inequality.
-The committee is in the process of identifying its priorities.

 The members of the committee are: